gckrol/diolkos/README.md

 Bugfixes are always welcome.
 For features, open a ticket first.
 Forking and running experiments with this code is always appreciated though!

 Note: please license your contributions as MIT.
 This way I can switch to MIT later if the AGPLv3 is a hurdle - or relicense it for companies that are scared of the AGPL.
 That way I could actually get paid for working on open source software.

+## FAQ

+#### Why C?
+Why not Rust?

+I first tried forking `lm.rs`, but that was a huge hassle.
+Rust is great for when you know exacly what you want.
+Writing the code takes 10x as long, but you get production ready code on the first try.

+This however conflicts with the experimental nature of BoardMind.
+It's very nice to do something quickly in a hacky way to see if it actually works and if it is what you want.
+If so, you can secure it later.
+Besides - BoardMind is not designed to be exposed to the internet anyway.

+#### Why C?
+Why not C++?

+C++ has way too many complicated features.
+Give C a try.
+Everything makes sense.
+Some things are a bit more manual and verbose, but with a LLM helping out that's not a problem.
+Make sure to use plenty of asserts, and don't hesitate to run Valgrind!

+#### Why doesn't this use llama.cpp/ggml?

+It's easier to experiment when you control and know all the code.
+Besides, it's fun.
+Maybe more backends will be added in the future.

+#### Can we pay you to add a feature or hire you for consulting?

+Yes, see the [Krol Inventions](https://krolinventions.com) website.